alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/3-context-from-commits.md

 The *author* is the person who wrote a patch, while the *committer* is the person who checks that patch into the codebase.
 Usually they're the same person, but they can differ (especially on large projects like the Linux kernel) -- so there are separate fields.

-Finally, the rest of the commit is the contents of our message -- usually called the *commit message*.
+Finally, the rest of the commit is the fre text message -- usually called a *commit message*.
-This is free text that allows us to include any other details that might explain the significance of this snapshot.
+This allows us to include any other details that might explain the significance of this snapshot.

 This commit has far more context than our original tree: it tells us when it was created, who by, and the free text message lets us include any other relevant details.